isztldav/MAX78000_SDK/Examples/MAX78000/GPIO/README.md

 ##### Featherboard (FTHR_RevA):

 P1.7 (SW2) is continuously scanned and whatever value is read on that pin is then output to P2.0 (Red LED in RGB LED).
 An interrupt is set up on P0.2 (SW1).
-P0.9 toggles when that interrupt occurs.
+P0.9 (the SDIO3 pin on header J4) toggles when that interrupt occurs.

 ## Setup
 ##### Building Firmware: